jjkeijser/connect-proxy/README.md

 Changelog
 =========
-v2.00	First version to support HTTPS proxies; clean up of the code to make compile cleanly
+- v2.00	First version to support HTTPS proxies; clean up of the code to make compile cleanly against gcc9+.
-		against gcc9+
-v2.01	Added manpage and made man page and --help message consistent v2.02	Fix compilation for MingW and added mingw compilation instructions. v2.03	Added SIGHUP signal handler and \"-D_VALGRIND\" flag to allow inclusion/exclusion of
+- v2.01	Added manpage and made man page and --help message consistent.
+- v2.02	Fix compilation for MingW and added mingw compilation instructions.
+- v2.03	Added SIGHUP signal handler and \"-D_VALGRIND\" flag to allow inclusion/exclusion of
 		a few function calls to make Valgrind happy.